Updated: July 25, 2019

 WP Engine was built from the ground up to offer excellent customer service and reliability.
 Security is a given high priority, with an equal emphasis on unique features and plug-ins designed to enhance your website functionality.

 GoDaddy came on the scene in 1997.
-The company has steadily grown by offering inexpensive hosting and developing a stronger brand personality using controversial advertising, continuing support of Internet-related policies in government and a deft use of publicity and public relations in shaping their image.
+The company has steadily grown by offering inexpensive hosting and developing a stronger brand personality using controversial advertising, continuing support of Internet-related policies in government and deft use of publicity and public relations in shaping their image.
 Let’s take a closer look and see how they stack up.

 WP Engine Vs Godaddy – Uptime Report